hustxiaoc/express-cache-router/README.md

 ## express-cache-router

-Router cache middleware for koa.
+Router cache middleware for express.
 Useful for caching some pages like `/home`.

 ### Install